JuliaTomo/DynamicTomographyWithFlow/README.md

 # Welcome to XfromProjections.jl

 XfromProjections aims to provide different solutions X from tomographic projection data, where X can be images but also shapes such as level-set (not supported yet).
+XfromProjections supports 2D image reconstructions for paralleal and fan beam and supports a stack of 2D images (3D images) slice by slice for paralleal beam.
 XfromProjections takes advantage of multi-threading.
-Currently, we support 2D image reconstructions for paralleal and fan beam.
-For 3D, we only support a stack of 2D images slice by slice for paralleal beam.
+(To use multithreading, you need to set the environment variable. e.g., `export JULIA_NUM_THREADS=4`.)

 XfromProjectiions depends on [TomoForward](https://github.com/JuliaTomo/TomoForward.jl) package for forward operators of images.